-2.1.
-An inventory
+2.1 An inventory

-2.1.1.
-A-quantifiers: suffixes, reduplication, floating quantifiers Keed
+A-quantifiers: suffixes, reduplication, floating quantifiers

-The Old Hungarian suffix -keed was an A-quantifier.
+Keed: The Old Hungarian suffix -keed was an A-quantifier.
 Its Modern Hungarian descendant is the distributive suffix -ként.
-In Modern Hungarian -ként,

--(n)ta/-(n)te are more like frequency markers.
+In Modern Hungarian -ként, -(n)ta/-(n)te are more like frequency markers.
 With temporal expressions they indicate the time span between two occurrences of the same type of event.
-With nominal expressions $-k\acute{e}nt$ yields the granularity of distributivity.
-(In (14) below naponta 'daily', $k\acute{e}thetente$ 'biweekly', $id\~{o}nk\acute{e}nt$ 'from time to time' are rate phrases in the terminology of Csirmaz & Szabolcsi 2012.)
+With nominal expressions -ként yields the granularity of distributivity.
+(In (14) below naponta 'daily', kéthetente 'biweekly', időnként 'from time to time' are rate phrases in the terminology of Csirmaz and Szabolcsi (2012)).

 - (14) a.
-Vegyen be naponta három tablettát. take-IMP.2SG in day-ly three tablet-ACC 'You should take three tablets a day.' - b.
-Ez a lap kéthetente jelenik meg. this the journal two-week-ly appears PRT 'This journal appears biweekly' - c.
-Péter időnként elkésik.
-Peter time-DIST PRT-is.late-3sg 'From time to time, Peter is late.' - (15) a.
-A katonák fejenként száz golyót kaptak. the soldiers head-DIST one-hundred bullet-ACC receive-PST.3PL 'The soldiers were handed one hundred bullets each.' - b.
-Ebben a faluban családonként van két tehén és tíz juh this the village-INE family-DIST is two cow and ten sheep 'In this village there are two cows and ten sheep per family.'
+Vegyen be naponta három tablettát Take-IMP.2SG in day-ly three tablet-ACC 'You should take three tablets a day' - b.
+Ez a lap kéthetente jelenik meg This the journal two-week-ly appears PRT 'This journal appears biweekly' - c.
+Péter időnként elkésik Peter time-DIST PRT-is-late-3SG 'From time to time, Peter is late' - (15) a.
+A katonák fejenként száz golyót kaptak.
+The soldiers head-DIST one-hundred bullet-ACC receive-PST.3PL 'The soldiers were handed one hundred bullets each' - b.
+Ebben a faluban családonként van két tehén és This village-INE family-DIST is two cow and ten tíz juh sheep

+'In this village there are two cows and ten sheep per family'